jpwhalley/GMS_Stats_Course/READING LIST.md

 "*Bayesian Data Analysis*" by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin.

-"*Information Theory, Inference, and Learning Algorithms*" by David MacKay.
+"*Information Theory, Inference, and Learning Algorithms*" by David MacKay - a great of topics covered in a readable way, including an information-theoretic view of statistics, distributions, sampling algorithms like MCMC, Laplace method, ...

-"*Probability Theory*" by Edwin Jaynes.
-A highly readable (if opinionated) view of the conceptual basis of statistical inference.
+"*Probability Theory*" by Edwin Jaynes - A highly readable (if opinionated) view of the conceptual basis of statistical inference.

 ## Recent articles